 What is lead time?

-time is the total required to complete a process from initiation to completion.
+Lead time is the total time required to complete a process from initiation to completion.

-A is the duration between the start of an activity and its completion.
+A the waiting period is the duration between the start of an activity and its completion.

 What is lead time in shipping?

-Shipping measures the period from shipment preparation to final delivery.
+Shipping the fulfillment timeline measures the period from shipment preparation to final delivery.

 What is lead time in manufacturing?

-Manufacturing refers to the total production required to create a finished product.
+Manufacturing the timeline refers to the total production time required to create a finished product after an order is received.

 Conclusion

-Understanding what is lead time is essential for businesses seeking to improve efficiency, reduce costs, and enhance customer satisfaction.
-Whether examining in supply chain, what is in shipping, or in manufacturing, the core principle remains the same: measures how long it takes to complete a process.
+Understanding what is the production timeline is essential for businesses seeking to improve efficiency, reduce costs, and enhance customer satisfaction.
+Whether examining lead time in supply chain management, lead time in shipping, or lead time in manufacturing, the core principle remains the same: the production timeline measures how long it takes to complete a process.